Resident234/php.net/pages/www.php.net_functions.arguments.php.md

    (This is a C-like way of passing pointers for outputs, whereas PHP functions normally return complex types, or multiple answers in an array)

-4. It&apos;s  unhelpful that only the function definition has &amp;.
+4. It's  unhelpful that only the function definition has &amp;.
 The caller should have it, at least as syntactic sugar.
-Otherwise it leads to unreadable code: because the person reading the function call doesn&apos;t expect it to pass by reference.
-At the moment, it&apos;s necessary to write a by-reference function call with a comment, thus:
+Otherwise it leads to unreadable code: because the person reading the function call doesn't expect it to pass by reference.
+At the moment, it's necessary to write a by-reference function call with a comment, thus:
     $sum = sum($data,$max);  //warning, $data passed by reference, and may be modified.

 5. Sometimes, pass by reference could be at the choice of the caller, NOT the function definitition.
-PHP doesn&apos;t allow it, but it would be meaningful for the caller to decide to pass data in as a reference. i.e. "I&apos;m done with the variable, it&apos;s OK to stomp on it in memory".
+PHP doesn't allow it, but it would be meaningful for the caller to decide to pass data in as a reference. i.e. "I'm done with the variable, it's OK to stomp on it in memory".
 */
 ?>